Skip to main content

 Mitochondrial function is arguably the most critical determinant of oocyte quality.
 Mitochondria are the powerhouses of the cell, responsible for generating adenosine triphosphate (ATP), the body’s primary energy currency.
 An oocyte contains more mitochondria than any other cell in the body ∞ hundreds of thousands of them.

 This vast number is necessary to fuel the immense energy requirements of meiotic division, fertilization, and the first few days of embryonic cell division.
-The health and efficiency of these mitochondria decline with age and are negatively impacted by and poor nutrition.
+The health and efficiency of these mitochondria decline with age and are negatively impacted by oxidative stress and poor nutrition.
 Lifestyle interventions can directly support mitochondrial health.

 For example, certain nutrients act as cofactors in the mitochondrial energy production pathways.
 Regular, moderate exercise has been shown to improve mitochondrial efficiency and even stimulate mitochondrial biogenesis, the creation of new mitochondria.
 By enhancing the function of this mitochondrial fleet, you are ensuring the oocyte has the energy reserves needed to successfully complete its developmental program and sustain a healthy embryo.